noelthomas28/2022Fall_projects/README.md

 **Note**: Location of breach is the source of the data breach, for example: laptops, email, etc.

-We have three hypotheses that we want to verify:
+We have two hypotheses that we want to verify:

 **Hypothesis 1**: Data breaches increase during the holiday season.

 **Hypothesis 2**: Hacking is the most common type of breach and email is the most common location of breach across all the states in the US.

-**Hypothesis 3**: States with higher population have more data breaches.